Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Some telehealth services, including FormBlends, emphasize physician oversight by requiring all patients to work with licensed doctors throughout their treatment.
 This approach ensures appropriate medical supervision while maintaining the convenience and cost advantages of remote care.

-Traditional healthcare typically involves regular in-person appointments every 1-3 months, allowing for comprehensive progress evaluation and side effect monitoring.
+Traditional healthcare typically involves regular in-person appointments every 1-3 months, allowing for thorough progress evaluation and side effect monitoring.
 Doctors can perform physical examinations, review laboratory results, and adjust treatment based on detailed clinical assessment.

 The effectiveness of remote monitoring depends on patient engagement and the platform's communication systems.
 Well-designed telehealth services include multiple touchpoints, educational resources, and clear protocols for identifying and addressing potential complications.